-- 1. Nine questions will be set in all.
+1. Nine questions will be set in all.
 Question No. 1, which will be objective/short answer type covering the entire syllabus, will be compulsory.
 The remaining eight questions will be set unit wise two questions from each unit (I- IV).
-The candidate will be required to attempt question No. 1 and four more selecting two questions from each unit. - 2.
-As far as possible the questions should be divided into sub-parts and marks indicated part wise.
+The candidate will be required to attempt question No. 1 and four more selecting two questions from each unit.

-1.0 Wildlife: Definition, significance
+2. As far as possible the questions should be divided into sub-parts and marks indicated part

-2.0 Techniques of animal counts (Examples of Tiger count)
+- 1.0 Wildlife: Definition, significance; Wildlife of India, Endemic and Exotic species - 2.0 Techniques of animal counts (Examples of Tiger count) - 3.0 Various census techniques

-3.0 Wildlife zones of the India
+- 4.0 Wildlife zones of the India

-4.0 Wildlife Tourism
+- 5.0 Wildlife Tourism

-5.0 Biodiversity: Concept, threats to biodiversity, its
+- 6.0 Illegal trade of wildlife

-6.0 Conservation (objectives and strategies), biodiversity indices,
+- 7.0 Biodiversity: Concept, threats to biodiversity, poaching and anti-poaching operations - 8.0 Conservation (objectives and strategies), biodiversity indices - 9.0 Natural Heritage sites